xiaoguizhidao/marketplace-web-service/README.md

 Marketplace Web Service
 =======================

-This Magento module allows merchants to sync products and orders between Magento and Amazon.
+This delightful module for Magento allows merchants to sync their products to Amazon Marketplace Web Services (Seller Central).